teamavidya/vulnhub/setup_guide.md

 ![](setup_guide/metasploitable5.png)

-Now we search for the booted VM using Nmap to perform a ping scan with `nmap 192.168.245.1-254 -sP`, or if you are lazy and don't mind waiting a bit longer then remove the `-sP` option!:
+Now we search for the booted VM using Nmap to perform a ping scan with `nmap 192.168.245.1-254 -sP`, or if you are lazy and don't mind waiting a bit longer then remove the `-sP` option!

 ![](setup_guide/metasploitable6.png)